vchychuzhko/playsome/README.md

 💡 File `nginx.conf.sample` contains needed configurations, including secure connection and redirects.
 Replace `domain.com` and `user` placeholders with the actual data.

+💡 `ispconfig.conf` file can be used for ISPConfig panel: Website > Options > "nginx Directives"

 ## Deploying

 1) Create local `.env` file: